dracula/gtk/INSTALL.md

 #### Install manually

 Download using the [GitHub .zip download](https://github.com/dracula/gtk/archive/master.zip) option and extract the `.zip` file to the themes directory i.e. `/usr/share/themes/` or `~/.themes/` (create it if necessary).
+Some apps require to have the theme in `/usr/share/themes`, if your app isn't changing colors from `~/.themes/`, try moving to `/usr/share/themes`.

 #### Activating theme